mozilla/nunjucks/docs/getting-started.md

 * Use **nunjucks-slim.js** to load precompiled templates and use them.
 Doesn't come with the full compiler so it's smaller (8K min/gzipped), but *only* works with precompiled templates.
-Typically used for production, and possibly development if you use the [grunt task](https://github.com/jlongster/grunt-nunjucks) to automatically recompile templates.
+Typically used for production, and possibly development if you use the [grunt](https://github.com/jlongster/grunt-nunjucks) or [gulp](https://github.com/sindresorhus/gulp-nunjucks) tasks to automatically recompile templates.

 Simply include nunjucks with a `script` tag on the page: